benoneal/sleipnir/README.md

 # Sleipnir

-A tiny, zero-dependency convenience interface for Redux, to remove boilerplate and provide sensible asynchronous action handling on for universal (aka isomorphic) apps.
+A tiny, zero-dependency convenience interface for Redux, to remove boilerplate and provide sensible asynchronous action handling for universal (aka isomorphic) apps.

 _Requires `redux-thunk` middleware._